A description of the assembly map for the Baum-Connes conjecture with coefficients: Equivariant connective K-homology and configuration spaces

 for every $f\in C_0(X,Y)$. \end{defin} Now we will describe the space $\c_G(X,Y;B)$ as a configuration space.

+\begin{defin}Let $B$ be a separable $G$-C*-algebra.
+Let $M$ be a Hilbert $B$-module, we say that $M$ \emph{free of rank $n$} if $M$ is isomorphic to $B^n$.

-\begin{defin} Let $B$ be a separable $G$-C*-algebra and $L$ be a pre-Hilbert module over $B$, define the topological partial monoid $\Mod_BL$ whose elements are closed, finitely generated projective $B$-submodules of $L$, with the operation $\oplus$ defined only when the $B$-modules are orthogonal in $L$.
+Let $L$ be a pre-Hilbert $G$-module over $B$, define the topological partial monoid $\Mod_BL$ whose elements are closed, finitely generated projective $B$-submodules of $L$, with the operation $\oplus$ defined only when the $B$-modules are orthogonal in $L$.
 We have a natural topology on $\Mod_BL$, considering it as a as a subspace of $\mathfrak{B}(L)$ (viewed as the space of projections).
-The canonical base point is the zero operator ${\bf 0}$. \end{defin}
+The canonical base point is the zero operator ${\bf 0}$.